Quicklinks for detailed answers to common questions on:

 4. What can we do in the park and preserve?

-See our outdoor activities page for many suggestions with links to details, including: hiking, backpacking, sledding/sandboarding, horseback riding, mountain climbing, splashing in Medano Creek, free ranger programs, sandboarding/sledding, driving Medano Pass with a high clearance 4WD.
+See our Things to Do page for many suggestions with links to details, including: hiking, backpacking, sand sledding/sandboarding, horseback riding, mountain climbing, splashing in Medano Creek, free ranger programs, driving Medano Pass with a high clearance 4WD.
 For information on wheelchair-accessible activities, visit Accessibility at Great Sand Dunes .

 5. Are pets allowed?